 - () The Massachusetts Clean Water Trust (MCWT) Temporary Financing relates to a program in which the City is able to rehabilitate, expand, or upgrade the existing water infrastructure network.
 The City has been approved for costs totaling \$8,547,666 for the drinking water project at a market interest rate of 2%.
 The City entered into financing agreements where the City is allowed two years to expend funds against the interim loan.
 After the two years, the City will determine the final construction costs and a permanent debt schedule will be agreed upon and payable over 20 years.
 During the temporary status of the loan the City is only liable for the payment of interest costs. - () The Massachusetts Clean Water Trust (MCWT) Temporary Financing relates to a program in which the City is able to rehabilitate, expand, or upgrade the existing wastewater infrastructure network.
-The City has been approved for wastewater treatment facility improvements totaling \$7,408,631, at a market interest rate of 2%.
-The City entered into a financing agreement where the City is allowed two years to expend funds against the interim loan.
-After the two years, the City will determine the final construction costs and a permanent debt schedule will be agreed upon and payable over 20 years.
-During the temporary status of the loan the City is only liable for the payment of interest costs. - () The Massachusetts Clean Water Trust (MCWT) Temporary Financing relates to a program in which the City is able to rehabilitate, expand, or upgrade the existing wastewater infrastructure network.
+The City was approved for wastewater treatment facility improvements totaling \$7,408,631, at a market interest rate of 2%.
+The City entered into a financing agreement where the City was allowed two years to expend funds against the interim loan.
+The City drew down on all funds and permanently financed the project.
+This outstanding loan with the MCWT has been reclassified as long-term debt in the City's financial statements. - () The Massachusetts Clean Water Trust (MCWT) Temporary Financing relates to a program in which the City is able to rehabilitate, expand, or upgrade the existing wastewater infrastructure network.
 The City has been approved for costs totaling \$1,534,800 for the drinking water project at a market interest rate of 2%.
 The City entered into a financing agreement where the City is allowed two years to expend funds against the interim loan.
 After the two years, the City will determine the final construction costs and a permanent debt schedule will be agreed upon and payable over 20 years.
 During the temporary status of the loan the City is only liable for the payment of interest costs.

-NOTE 8 - LONG-TERM DEBT
+NOTE 7 - LONG-TERM DEBT